Mqxx/Minecraft-Server/README.md

 ---

 ## Setup Minecraft User

-> Properly set up minecraft user/directory under `/home` on linux.
+> Properly set up minecraft user/directory under `/home` on Linux.

 The next thing we do is use the [`useradd`][link-useradd-command] command to create a new user with a new home directory.
 We will call this user minecraft and use the user's `/home` directory to set up our server.